 Have you ever tried to search for someone’s criminal records?
 Was it a difficult process?
-Was your search online or did you have to call the jail? was the information you recieved correct?
+Was your search online or did you have to call the jail?
+Was the information you received correct?
 There are lots of reasons that people search for criminal records, and your account may make it easier for others.

 Click here to leave a comment

 Everyone knows that the FBI keeps a list of the Top Ten Most Wanted Criminals.
 In Whitman County, the Whitman County Sheriff maintains their own list of the top most wanted criminals in the county.

 While the prospect of serving a jail sentence in Whitman County Jail is very scary, eventually you will get used to the routine that is set for you.
 Prisoners get a wake-up alarm at about six in the morning, and next they’ll do roll call.
 You will then have breakfast.
 After breakfast, you will have to work in the work program or other activity that you are assigned.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.

 Most people are frightened at the idea of jail because they don’t know what to expect.
 If you have spent any time in Whitman County Jail, your experiences would be welcomed, if it can help another person to deal with it.